ChrisDeFreitas/Electron-FolderView/readme.md

 ```

 ## ToDo
-- expand the ability to execute applications; allow command line switches
 - BulkOps dialog: add rename function to work on a group of files
 - create new dialog: view keyboardshortcuts.txt
 - selectList: allow Shift+Click to select a range of items